simple-registry/simple-registry/doc/reference/metrics.md

 ### http_requests_in_flight

-Current number of HTTP requests being processed.
+Current number of open HTTP connections, counted from the completed handshake to the close.
+An idle keep-alive connection counts, so the gauge tracks connections, not requests.

 | Type  | Labels |
 |-------|--------|